eclipse-edc/Connector/docs/templates/decision-record.md

 ## Decision

-_Briefly and clearly describe the topic this record covers, and what decision was made._
+_Briefly and clearly describe the topic this record covers, what decision was made and why._

 ## Rationale

-_Briefly describe the relevance of this topic and why it is important to have a decision._
+_Briefly describe the relevance of this topic and why it is important to have a decision.
+If applicable, add an evaluation of several options (e.g., different libs)._

 ## Approach